Before I Write

 left for Africa still sung by birds

 being old must feel.
-House wall-trained,
+Wall-trained,

 and withstanding frost, stands a hardy fruit

 named ‘Amber Reach’.
 I should be

-Edith Sitwell, hideous yet unashamed.
+Edith Sitwell, grotesque yet unashamed.

 My illness is bad choices, lariats of starlings.

-I need big predators back, dinosaurs,
+I need big predators back to add

-to add edge and spice, to eat me.
+edge and spice.
+Dinasaurs, to eat me.